domscontent/domscontent.github.io/_pages/about.md

 ## About Dom's Content

+Hey.
 My name’s Dom.

 I am a b2b marketer by day, and a busy rookie dad by night.

 This is my digital diary, a personal development log, and a place to share what I’m learning.